Garfe

-Garfe is a Portuguese Parish in the municipality of Póvoa de Lanhoso with an area of 4.68 km² and 1,000 inhabitants (2011).
+Garfe is a Portuguese freguesia (parish) in the municipality of Póvoa de Lanhoso with an area of 4.68 km2 and 1,000 inhabitants (2011).

 Ancient shrine

 The parish is the location of a rock shrine associated with ancient indigenous deities.
 On March 30, 2020, the shrine was classified as a Site of Public Interest due to its religious importance and aesthetic value.